saylesss88/nix-blog/content/blog/intro_to_jujutsu_VCS.md

   - [**Here's an example:**](#heres-an-example) - [JJ and Git Side by Side](#jj-and-git-side-by-side)
   <!--toc:end-->

+# Intro to Jujutsu (Using jj in an existing Git Repo)

 - You can use jujutsu (jj) with existing Git repositories with one command.
   `jj git init --colocate` or `jj git init --git-repo /path/to/git_repository`.